-Every action you take is a vote for the type of person you wish to become.
-No single instance will transform your beliefs, but as the votes build up, so does the evidence of your new identity.”
+Every action you take is a vote for the type of person you wish to

+	become.
+No single instance will transform your beliefs, but as the votes

+	build up, so does the evidence of your new identity.”
 James Clear

 	But not all habits are created equal.
-Some habits can become harmful addictions.
+Some habits can become harmful

+	addictions.

-Books About Habits – The tension between choice and disease in addictive and harmful habits.
+	Books About Habits – The tension between choice and disease in addictive

+	and harmful habits.

-David R. Dunham ministers to people who are struggling with addictions, he is a pastor of counseling and discipleship, who writes about ministry, counseling, and addiction for the Biblical Counseling Coalition.
+	David R. Dunham ministers to people struggling with addictions; he is a

+	pastor of counseling and discipleship who writes about ministry,

+	counseling, and addiction for the Biblical Counseling Coalition.

 	What is the central concept presented?
-Dunham contends that the Bible has a lot to say about overcoming addictions and the shame that accompanies them.
+Dunham contends that the Bible

+	has a lot to say about overcoming addictions and the shame that

-Dunham states that “Our modern context has two dominant ways of speaking about the nature of addiction.
-It speaks about addiction as being a disease or a choice.
-Either your addiction is beyond your control and the result of a bad brain or your addiction is entirely your choice and, to stop, you need to choose differently.
-Of course, the lived experience of addicts tells us something else.
-It tells us that addictions navigate a unique terrain between voluntarism and sickness.
-We are both responsible for our choices and yet enslaved to them”.
+	accompanies them.

+	Dunham states that “Our modern context has two dominant ways of speaking

+	about the nature of addiction.
+It speaks about addiction as being a

+	disease or a choice.
+Either your addiction is beyond your control and

+	the result of a bad brain or your addiction is entirely your choice and,

+	to stop, you need to choose differently.
+Of course, the lived experience

+	of addicts tells us something else.
+It tells us that addictions navigate

+	a unique terrain between voluntarism and sickness.
+We are both

+	responsible for our choices and yet enslaved to them”.

-Addictive Habits provided an encouraging daily devotional that helped me to understand the root causes of my harmful habits, and how to overcome them with God’s help.
+	Addictive Habits provided an encouraging daily devotional that helped me

+	understand the root causes of my harmful habits and overcome them with

+	God’s help.

-I read this book for the first time while I was trying to understand how addictions worked.
-I discovered that this book is not just for the addict.
+	I read this book for the first time while I was trying to understand how

+	addictions worked.
+I discovered that this book is not just for the

+	addict.
 I have read this devotional multiple times.
-It is one of my favorite books, and I think it could become one of yours.
+It is one of my

+	favorite books, and I think it could become one of yours.

-Why not take a tiny step toward change today by reading one of these books about habits?
+	Why not take a tiny step toward change today by reading one of these

+	books about habits?

-If you love to read, The Power of Habit is the authoritative text on the science of why habits are created, broken, or maintained.
+	If you love to read, The Power of Habit is the authoritative text on the

+	science of why habits are created, broken, or maintained.